Cord Cutting Guides, News, and Reviews

 Since VPNs send your data through remote VPN servers, they can virtually “shift” your location to another city or country.
 Encrypt.me does this, but there are some limitations you should know about.

-Many VPN fans like to use this location-shifting ability to access streaming video services while appearing to be somewhere that they’re not — a tactic that can “unlock” the different movie and TV show libraries that streaming services offer in different countries.
+Many VPN fans like to use this location-shifting ability to access your favorite streaming video services while appearing to be somewhere that they’re not — a tactic that can “unlock” the different movie and TV show libraries that streaming services offer in different countries.
 Interestingly, Encrypt.me’s website and marketing make it clear that it is not designed for this purpose — even going so far as to recommend an alternative VPN provider on its website.

 However, it’s hard to be confident in Encrypt.me’s abilities on this front when the company itself is telling users not to do this.
 While other services try to stay one step ahead of Netflix and Hulu’s efforts to ban VPN servers, Encrypt.me presumably does not care.
 If you want to reliably be able to unlock Netflix with your VPN, I would look elsewhere.